Get Practical Leadership Tips and Insights

 The Self Destructive Reality: INSECURITY

-“Insecurity,” that was the answer Johnny Sirpilla gave me during one of my recent podcasts.
+“Insecurity” That was the answer Johnny Sirpilla gave me during one of my recent podcasts.
 I was asking questions about conflict.
 Unnecessary conflict.
 Why do so many leadership teams struggle to work together?
 To get things done?
-Insecurity (noun) Uncertainty or anxiety about oneself; lack of confidence: she had a deep sense of insecurity | he’s plagued with insecurities.
-The state of being open to danger or threat; lack of protection: growing job insecurity | the insecurity of wireless networks.
+Insecurity (noun) Uncertainty or anxiety about oneself; lack of confidence: She had a deep sense of insecurity | he’s plagued with insecurities.
+The state of being open to danger or threat; lack of protection: Growing job insecurity | The insecurity of wireless networks.
 Both definitions help us examine ourselves and our leadership skills.
-I don’t think insecurity by itself is our greatest threat, it’s the lack of conscious awareness of its presence.
-When we operate from unconscious insecurity we: Sense a threat that most often does not exist We speak too quickly or not at all We are slow to take responsibility We blame Anxiety increases along with our heart rate We are not
+I don’t think insecurity by itself is our greatest threat; it’s the lack of conscious awareness of its presence.
+When we operate from unconscious insecurity, we: Sense a threat that most often does not exist We speak too quickly or not at all We are slow to take responsibility We blame Anxiety increases along with our heart rate We are not

 Read More »